How To Sleep Better And Maximise Your Fitness

 Now that I have Arna, I usually workout in the evening — this means that my evening routine is even more important to help me wind down to a relaxed, sleep state after a full-body at-home workout.

 I find that I sleep better when I know I’m ready for the next day.
 In the evening I take the time to look at my schedule for the next day and make sure I have everything I need.

-If it’s a day when I have a workout planned, this means laying out my workout clothes and making sure that I have plenty of healthy snacks ready if I’m on-the-go.
+If it’s a day when I have a workout planned, this means laying out my workout clothes so they're ready when I need them and making sure that I have plenty of healthy snacks ready to eat throughout the day.

 As a mum, every day needs a little extra planning!
-I need to make sure that someone can look after Arna while I’m at the gym too, and that they have everything she may need while we’re out.
-Now that she has just started eating solids, there’s even more to think about!
+I need to make sure that I'm exercising around Arna's meal and sleep schedule.
+Now that she is eating solids there’s even more to think about!

-Then I’ll pack my gym clothes, snacks, water bottle and bag so I have everything for myself to have a successful day too.
+I prepare all of these things — gym clothes, snacks, water bottle — so I have everything ready to have a successful day too.